2022 New York Giants season: Week 12: at Dallas Cowboys

 The Giants only scored 3 points from two Dallas turnovers on their first two drives - the latter turnover being the first career interception for Rodarius Williams - after a touchdown was called off by a penalty.
 Trailing 7–3, Saquon Barkley scored the Giants first offensive touchdown on Thanksgiving Day since 1938 and took a 13–7 halftime lead into the locker room.
 Dallas stormed back in the third quarter when Dalton Schultz caught two touchdown passes from Dak Prescott and the Giants failed to convert on a 4th and 1.
-The Cowboys put the game away with a touchdown run by backup TE Peyton Hendershot.
+The Cowboys put the game away with a touchdown run by backup tight end Peyton Hendershot.
 Richie James scored a late touchdown to make the final score 28–20 Cowboys.

 The Cowboys won their first Thanksgiving Day game since 2018 and won 16 of the last 20 meetings against the Giants dating back to 2013.
 The Giants lost consecutive games for the first time in 2022 and their fourth consecutive Thanksgiving Day game dating back to 1992.